The Rainbow Proportion

 It is true that this proportion cannot be strictly defined because of the vagueness of the rainbow edges and the inversion of the colours, but the proportion is constant and together with all the evidence I have gathered already on this model relating to natural phenomena and aesthetics, I am pleased to call this crucial part of the theorem: the Rainbow Proportion.

-It became clear to me that Stone Age man may have been aware of this Rainbow Proportion within the Celestial Proportion (below, inner blue -red circle) which comprises the full transformation cycle, because he found it reflected in his mathematics of circles within squares within circles…and then squaring his circles… and finding fundamental ratios as 14 : 11.
-The proportion is not only conspicuously present in the design of Maeshowe, where it can be found in circular alignments of cell-corners,
+It became clear to me that Stone Age man may have been aware of this Rainbow Proportion within the Celestial Proportion (below, inner blue and red circles) which comprises the full transformation cycle, because he found it reflected in his mathematics of circles within squares within circles…and then squaring his circles… and finding fundamental ratios as 14 : 11.
+The proportion is not only conspicuously present in the design of Maeshowe, where it can be found in circular alignments of cell-corners (see below),

 nine grid maeshowe

-but also in the Ring of Brodgar, where it is the relation of the stone circle proper and the outer perimeter of the ditch and it is even in the design of Stonehenge where it constitutes the earliest phase of the monument, that is, the ratio of the diameters of the Aubry Holes circle and the platform edge, 11 : 14, (86.43 : 110.0 m, Burl), with the bank, without the ditch, this about 3000 BC, some 5000 years ago.
-Stonehenge’s early phase is roughly contemporary with Orkney, where though still no really firm data exist.
+but also in the Ring of Brodgar, where it is the relation of the stone circle proper and the outer perimeter of the ditch and it is even in the design of Stonehenge where it constitutes the earliest phase of the monument, that is, the ratio of the diameters of the Aubry Holes circle and the platform edge, 11 : 14, (86.43 : 110.0 m, Burl), with the bank within, but without the ditch, this was about 3000 BC, some 5000 years ago.
+Stonehenge’s early phase is roughly contemporary with Orkney .

 This proportion even applies to an excavation drawing of two curb circles of cairn H at Carrowkeel (Ireland), again the double rainbow (and the theorem).
-Possibly a maternity clinic.
+Possibly a maternity clinic for the wintertime.

 cairn H carrowkeel

-The (Rainbow-) proportion forms part of the mathematics which underlies the designs of circles and squares and which hold just this proportion as a matter of fact.
-Note its perfect proportion as a ring 11: 14 ( as area 1.618… above)
+The (Rainbow-) proportion forms part of the mathematics which underlies the designs of circles and squares which hold just this proportion as a matter of fact.
+Note its perfect ‘golden’ proportion as a ring 11: 14 ( as area it is 14^2 : 11^2 = 1.619 : 1 above,, so close to 1.618 : 1, the traditional golden section, difference 1/1000th)

-To those who will maintain that people can build mathematically by intuition without knowing that they do, I would say that I am not un-sympathetic to that position when it would regard a single building and only few mathematical ratios would be involved; after all, I have proof that this mathematics is found elsewhere in nature and could be part of our innate knowledge of the divine, which mathematics is to a certain extent, think only of music, but to find it again and again in distant, far apart places is at least remarkable.
-I found some evidence of the same proportion in an intuitively recently copied ancient-made stone circle and square in Colombia.
-The point is mainly the ‘stone circle and square’ combination and the possibility to generate the theorem from the ratios.
+To those who will maintain that people can build mathematically by intuition without knowing that they do, I would say that I am not un-sympathetic to that position when it would regard a single building and only few mathematical ratios would be involved; after all, I have proof that this mathematics is found elsewhere in nature and could be part of our innate knowledge of the divine, which mathematics is to a certain extent, think only of music and mathematical harmonies, but to find it again and again in distant, far apart places is at least remarkable.

-To maintain against the odds that this is all coincidence or ‘intuition’ is far more ‘nonsensical’ than to consider they were aware of this theorem and indeed did use the same units of length, the more so because, in fact, it is a basically simple and straightforward empirical model and the units of length were ready at hand anywhere, for being related to human bones, as I have shown (Bone Measures).
+To maintain against the odds that this is all only my analysis, and is a lucky coincidence or ‘intuition’ is far more ‘nonsensical’ than to consider they were aware of this rudimentary mathematics and indeed did use the same or similar units of length; the more so because, in fact, it is a basically simple and straightforward empirical model of natural number maths; the units of length were ready at hand anywhere, for being related to human bones, as I have shown (Bone Measures).
+Nothing is ceremonial here, everything is practical in origin.

-That it seems all rather incredible at first sight, I can very well understand, I still hardly believe it myself, but this is basically because of my own prejudice about what I am inclined to think they could know, which though is culturally defined; in the end I have become rather convinced because you cannot deny mathematical and factual proof, certainly not when it is just because it does not suit your personal views or shakes the very foundations of your own belief system or worldview.
-This is science, this is mathematics, and mathematical proof, this is not some kind of fancy fantasy.
+That it seems all rather incredible at first, I can very well understand, I still hardly believe it myself, but this is ‘really’ because of my own prejudice about what I, and my culture, am inclined to think they could know, which though is culturally and personnally defined; in the end I have become rather convinced, because you cannot deny mathematical and factual proof, certainly not when it is just because it does not suit your personal views or shakes the very foundations of your own belief system or worldview.
+This is science, this is mathematics, and mathematical proof, these are all solid ratios, this is not some kind of fancy fantasy. (the ratios are, in fact, just because they return again and again, independent of the similar units.
+The ratio 210 : 165 = identical to 14 : 11

 The only other option is that they unconsciously worked by archetypical geometric truth or as I fancy by shamanic transfer.